UB-Quantic/Transmon-Operative-System/Ad Hoc Labber Driver for Single Qubit_Qutrit control/SingleQubit_Control_Externaly_Importable_Pulse_Seq/README.md

 	conversor = PulseSequencetoTxtConversor()
 	conversor.convertDicArraysToTxt( d )

-should succesfully generate the necessary txt in the path where the pyhton script of class PulseSequencetoTxtConversor is located.
+should successfully generate the necessary txt in the path where the pyhton script of class PulseSequencetoTxtConversor is located.
 This txt must be placed in the "SingleQubit_Control_Externaly_Importable_Pulse_Seq" driver directory as explained in the installation section.
 Next the drivers will be able to generate correctly the desired